dell-asm/dell-idrac/docs/idrac_npar_readme.md

 and Disable NPAR setting on the Dell Server.

 #-------------------------------------------------------------------------------
-# Summary of Params
+# Summary of Parameters
 #-------------------------------------------------------------------------------

-  1. nic - (Mandatory) This parameter defines the target NIC where NPAR settings have to be modified.
+  1. nic - (Mandatory) This parameter defines the target NIC where the NPAR settings are to be modified.

-  2. status - (Mandatory) This parameter defines whether to enable or disable nic partitioning on a given nic.
+  2. status - (Mandatory) This parameter defines whether to enable or disable the NIC partitioning on a given NIC.

-	3. dracipaddress - (Mandatory) This parameter defines server iDRAC Ip Address.
+	3. dracipaddress - (Mandatory) This parameter defines the server iDRAC IP Address.

-	4. dracusername - (Mandatory) This parameter defines server iDRAC username.
+	4. dracusername - (Mandatory) This parameter defines the server iDRAC username.

-	5. dracpassword - (Mandatory) This parameter defines server iDRAC password.
+	5. dracpassword - (Mandatory) This parameter defines the server iDRAC password.

-	6. nfsipaddress - (Mandatory) This parameter defines local nfs server Ip address.
+	6. nfsipaddress - (Mandatory) This parameter defines the local NFS server IP address.

-	7. nfssharepath - (Mandatory) This parameter defines local nfs export path.
+	7. nfssharepath - (Mandatory) This parameter defines the local NFS export path.
-					   Note: nfs export should be created or mounted on local machine.
+					   Note: NFS export must be created or mounted on a local machine.

 #-------------------------------------------------------------------------------
 # Usage
 #-------------------------------------------------------------------------------

-The Dell iDRAC module can be used by calling the importnparsetting type from manifest file (.pp) in manifest floder, as shown in the example below:
+The Dell iDRAC module can be used by calling the importnparsetting type from the manifest file (.pp) in the manifest folder, as shown in the example below:

-Usage:- Enable NIC Partitioning
+Usage:- Enable NIC Partitioning:

 	importnparsetting { 'nicapplyconfig':
 		nic => 'NIC.Integrated.1-1-1',
 		status => 'Enabled',